 KONGSBERG will contribute to the green transition

 The climate is continously changing.
-Incidents caused by extreme weather, along with the danger that the world will not succeed in reducing its greenhouse gas emissions sufficiently to limit temperature rises in line with the Paris Agreement, bring risk and challenges also to businesses.
-KONGSBERG will contribute to the green transition to reduce this risk.
+The risk that the world will not succeed in reducing its greenhouse gas emissions sufficiently to limit temperature rises in line with the Paris Agreement, bring risks and challenges also to businesses.

-Our managers and Board design our business strategy, fundamental components of which are sustainability and climate issues.
-Our overall risk assessments involve a range of scenarios including geopolitical conditions, climaterelated conditions, market conditions, etc. We evaluate opportunities and risks on the basis of what we regard as the most probable scenarios.
-Our business areas perform continuous risk assessments, including climate risk from 2019.
-This will be further developed from 2020, and will include the supply chain and logistics.
+The Group Management and Board design our business strategy, where sustainability and climate issues are fundamental components.
+Our overall risk assessments involve a range of scenarios including geopolitical conditions, climate-related conditions, market conditions, etc. In general, we evaluate opportunities and risks on the basis of what we regard as the most probable scenarios.

-Our risk assessments are provisional and will be further developed and updated on an ongoing basis.
-We have determined that physical risk resulting from climate change, in the form of costs caused by physical damage such as floods, hurricanes, drought, fires, etc., is low in our operations.
+Our risk assessments are that physical risk resulting from climate change, in the form of costs caused by physical damage such as floods, hurricanes, drought, fires, etc., is relatively low in our operations.
 We have thoroughly surveyed production sites and offices and have relevant safety measures in place for the locations that could be affected by incidents such as flooding.